Best Credit Cards for Travel Purchases in May 2025 Best Credit Cards for Travel Purchases in May 2025

 • 5X points on prepaid hotels booked on amextravel.com.

 Capital One Venture Rewards Credit Card• 2 Miles per dollar on every purchase, every day.
-5 Miles per dollar on hotels and rental cars booked through Capital One Travel.N/A$95
+5 Miles per dollar on hotels, vacation rentals and rental cars booked through Capital One Travel.N/A$95

-Further complicating things is the fact that each bank has different notions of what constitutes a ‘travel' purchase.
+Further complicating things is the fact that each bank has different notions of what constitutes a travel purchase.
 Chase, Barclays, and Wells Fargo all offer relatively similar definitions in the travel category.
 Amex and U.S. Bank, on the other hand, add more restrictions to qualifying purchases.
-They both exclude the majority of purchases not made directly with the hotel, airline, car rental agency, or (in the case of Amex) via Amex Travel.
+They both exclude most purchases not made directly with the hotel, airline, car rental agency, or (in the case of Amex) via Amex Travel.

-Below are some specific examples pulled from the T&C’s of popular rewards cards.
+Below are some specific examples pulled from the terms and conditions of popular travel rewards cards.
 However, the inclusions differ by provider — and sometimes even by card within the same provider.
-This makes it important to clarify what purchases code as travel for bonus points on your particular card.
+This makes it important to clarify what purchases code as travel before deciding on the best card for your travel purchases.

 “…airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.”